Due diligence reporting tool

 Are there any clients who you think are not suitable for Nucleus Wrap?

-We think Nucleus Wrap is not a good fit for clients who are looking to guarantee their investment value or their income, invest in non-standard investments (e.g. unquoted shares), who wish to be fully invested in cash for prolonged periods or who are looking to invest for the short-term.
+In general, we don’t think Nucleus Wrap is a good fit for clients who are looking to guarantee their investment value or their income, invest in non-standard investments (e.g. unquoted shares) or who are looking to invest for the short term.
+It’s also not a good fit for non-UK residents.

 Can your platform describe the client monitoring it undertakes to ensure clients are aligned with the identified target market?